Pilates can help you correct typical misalignments.

-One of the big benefits of Pilates is that it can help you correct common misalignments.
-If you’re trying to make the corrections on your own, you need to be aware of the parts that need to be realigned.
+One of the benefits of Pilates is that it can help you correct common misalignments.
+If you’re trying to make the corrections on your own, start by identifying the parts that need to be realigned.

 Stand in front of a full length mirror facing forward.
 Take a good look at your body and note the following landmarks: